Additional Questions

 Top Awards

-This year, we’re again collecting the number of top awards gained in the last year.
+The next question collects information on the number of top awards gained by the young people in your section in the last year.
 This information covers all of the Chief Scout’s Awards, Duke of Edinburgh’s Award, Queen’s Scout Award, Explorer Belt and Young Leader Award.
-Please tell us how many top awards have been achieved by your young people in the last census year.
 Please note that the Duke of Edinburgh Certificate of Achievement, introduced in 2020, should not be declared on your census return.

 Records of under 18s